connormullett/remaker/README.md

 - `cd remaker`
 - `cargo install --path .`

-Then, you can use remake from the command line by invoking `remake`.
+Then, you can use remake from the command line by invoking `remake`

 ## Usage
 Remake uses roughly the same syntax as make.
 The big difference being wildcards/variabls are expanded by name, rather than with `${value}` syntax.
 Rules are not tab sensitive and can use tabs or as many spaces as desired.